D-Thatcher/Immerse/README.md

  - The ability to view and perform translations and rotations on a high-definition three-dimesional object of the product to be purchased
  - The user can overlay this object on top of their webcam input to see how the product would look on their person
- - A user-friendly checkout mthod
+ - A user-friendly checkout method

 ### Example